 This is the text only version of the Kids Site.
 For the normal site, please go here.

-Join ENERGY STAR in our fight to save our planet by becoming energy efficient.
+Join ENERGY STAR in the fight to save our planet by being energy efficient.

 We need energy for everything we do in life, and we need lots of it!

 Energy is all around us.
 It’s in the light we see, in the food we eat, and in the ground we walk on.
 In fact, energy is everywhere!
 The problem is, we can’t always use energy.
 If we want to use energy we have to first make some changes.
 Explore our energy landscape to learn more!

 The electricity in your house comes from different types of fuels.
 This energy is often produced far away and is sent along wires into your home.

 Our bodies can change the food we eat into energy.

 Plants can change sunlight into useful energy, which makes them grow!

 Things like cars, airplanes, and buildings use a kind of food which we call fuel.
 Gasoline, coal, and wood are all types of fuel, but there are many more.
 Think of fuel as stuff that has energy inside, just waiting to get out to do something.

 The energy we use to power things, like our cars and homes, comes in two different types: renewable energy and non-renewable energy.
 Explore the landscape to learn about the two types of energy.